 To this end, open source will likely be one of the new exploits.
 Most think open source software is immune to such attack when in fact it is the perfect injection point for a mass delivery system and without much effort.
 Most development projects have numerous dependencies which in turn have many other dependencies, none of which the project developers know anything about.
 So much so that build and continuous integration systems (like Maven, Jenkins, and Team City) are designed to manage these complex dependencies for us.
 Moreover, developers develop, while managers, leads, interns, associates or juniors often do the merges into the upstream source code branches (and less likely to know what they are looking at).
 Generally speaking, the serious developers write code and they do whatever they can to spend more time writing code than managing or testing code.
 For instance, I have watched numerous roles vastly expand over the past 10+ years to aid developers to focus on their development tasks (analyst, qa, etc).
 This is a generalization and not absolute for all organizations, but it’s important to call out because open source dependencies are the perfect delivery system for rogue code.

-Many years ago I was in the debt collection industry and “observed” the art of the gag.
-Skip-tracers would gag postal employees to pull box cards (for their address), gag bank account numbers from bank staff, etc. Crypto theft coordinated attacks operate on the same principals; work boldly from the shadows with enough inside data fragments to make the con believable.
+Many years ago I was in the debt collection industry and “observed” 😉😉the art of the gag.
+Skip-tracers would gag postal employees to pull box cards (for their address), gag bank account numbers from bank staff, etc. This also become a common service beginning in the 1990’s in the investigative community.
+Crypto theft coordinated attacks operate on the same principals; work boldly from the shadows with enough inside data fragments to make the con believable.
 Crypto hacks are far more sophisticated, however, and each successive hack will be better and bolder than the last.

 I was engaged in a conversation with a co-worker (“Rick” from Malta) about how helpful it would be to have access to the rumored “non pub directory assistance” number.
 We debated its existence.
 With boldness he said “Let’s see”, switched into character, dialed 411, impersonated a top Pacific Bell officer, and scored.
 Called the number, and they answer: “Non Pub”.
 After doing a directory assistance lookup they respond: I have that information for you, what’s your billing code?